Truncated Variational Expectation Maximization: Truncated Variational Distributions

+The free energy of Prop.\,1 as well as its relation to the likelihood stated by Prop.\,2 take on the same form as those for variational distributions with only positive values.
+As such Props.\,1 and 2 are not surprising.
+As `hard' zeros are a distinguishing feature of truncated variational distributions, Props.\,1 and 2 are, however, strictly required before any further rigorous results can be obtained.
+Furthermore, note that both propositions apply for any variational distribution with `hard' zeros (for discrete latents), such that Props.\,1 and 2 remove the constraint to strictly positive distributions also in general.

-We can now insert the specific truncated distributions (\ref{EqnQMain}) into the free energy (\ref{EqnPropOne}).
-As for non-variational EM (\ref{EqnFreeEnergyExactEM}) with exact posterior as variational distributions, $\qn(\sVec)\,=\,p(\sVec\,|\,\yVecN,\ThetaHat)$, we will distinguish between parameters $\ThetaHat$ of the variational distribution and the parameters $\Theta$ of the generative data model.
+Based on Props.\,1 and 2, we can now insert the specific functional form of truncated distributions (\ref{EqnQMain}) into the free energy (\ref{EqnPropOne}).
+As for non-variational EM, i.e., EM with exact posterior as variational distributions, $\qn(\sVec)\,=\,p(\sVec\,|\,\yVecN,\ThetaHat)$, we will distinguish between parameters $\ThetaHat$ of the variational distribution and the parameters $\Theta$ of the generative data model.
 Like for the M-step of exact EM, this allows for taking derivatives of the log-joint $\log(p(\sVec,\yVecN\,|\,\Theta))$ while the variational distributions can be treated as constant (we will come back to this point further below).
 Inserting the truncated distributions $\qn(\sVec;\KK,\ThetaHat)$ into the free energy (\ref{EqnPropOne}) then yields:

 The free energy now depends on {\em three} sets of parameters, $\KK$, $\ThetaHat$ and $\Theta$.
 The Shannon-entropy $H(q(\sVec;\KK,\ThetaHat))$ is independent of the parameters $\Theta$.